This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 ORALOAD library must be identified by the link name

-ORALOAD prior to calling Oracle Database programs.
-You get a BLS (BS2000 loader) error message, if the link name is missing.
+ORALOAD before calling Oracle Database programs.
+If the link name is missing, then a BLS (BS2000 loader) error message appears.
 The

 ORALOAD link name is set when the